 Though boating is good fun and often associated with a perfect way to get in some rest and relaxation, boat lifts are serious business.
 Knowing that our lifts are trusted by thousands to keep their vessels (and selves) safe when hitting the water is all the motivation we need to keep up the highest standards of safety and quality.
 Through never rushing the process, keeping up our stock, and reaping the benefits of the biggest boat lift facility in the business, you can rest assured our boat lifts are always “rounding those corners.”

-Many times, boating newbies and those dipping a toe into the boat enthusiast world are afraid of asking stupid questions.
 We’ve all been there: you have an interest in a new hobby or lifestyle but don’t even know the questions to ask.
-Well, one question we often get from those brave enough to ask is, what, exactly, is a boat elevator?
+Well, one question we often get is, what, exactly, is a boat elevator?

 Thankfully, boat elevator lifts are pretty simple to explain.
 At Hi-Tide, we develop aluminum boat elevator lifts.
 This hardware attaches to your dock by attaching to either piling or seawall.
 When docking, you simply position your vessel over the lift platform, which is submerged in the water.
 Once in position, by operating the elevator lift, you can raise the submerged platform, which raises your vessel above the water.